🌟Pro features

 HFT mode

 The HFT mode is designed to minimize execution latency, optimizing trade execution speed.
-This feature reduces processing overhead and network delays, achieving a latency improvement of 50-80 ms, making it ideal for high-speed trading strategies.
+This feature reduces processing overhead and network delays, achieving a latency improvement up to 200 ms, making it ideal for high-speed trading strategies.

 Socket